John Richard Nickolls

 John is survived by his wife, Kathleen and his son, Alec, a neuroscience graduate student at Brandeis University in Waltham, Massachusetts.
 John also leaves his sister, Judy, and her husband Michael Schoonmaker of Evergreen, Colorado and their three daughters Maia, Kirsten and Erika.
 John was preceded in death by his parents and his brother Steven.
 NVIDIA has established a scholarship at the University of Illinois at Urbana-Champaign in John's honor.
 Donations may be made to the University of Illinois Foundation, 1305 West Green Street, MC-386, Urbana, IL 61801 specify the fund name, John Nickolls - 340912.

-Published in San Jose Mercury News/San Mateo County Times on Sep.
+Published by San Jose Mercury News/San Mateo County Times on Sep.
 29, 2011.